gusl/CalibrationCurves/README.md

 (metrics: over vs under-coverage; centrality; length).
 - [Bayesian
 bootstrap](https://www.sumsar.net/blog/2015/04/the-non-parametric-bootstrap-as-a-bayesian-model/)
-for increasing the bootstrap sample size, thereby allowing us to try weaker "priors", which may perform better.
+for increasing the bootstrap sample size, for (a) mitigating non-isotonicity issue and (b) allowing us to try weaker "priors", which may perform better.
 - Use Stan to produce Bayesian intervals, using isotonic splines to enforce shape constraint.
 The result would be our first truly isotonic method.